trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

   ]
 ```

-##### Thresholds
+#### Thresholds
-If the current signing keys threshold (the value of the `kt` field) is a string containing a number that is greater than 1,
+1. If the current signing keys threshold (the value of the `kt` field) is a string containing a number that is greater than 1,
 or if it is an array containing fractionally weighted thresholds, then in addition to the verification
 methods generated according to the rules in the previous sections, another verification method
-with a type of `ConditionalProof2022` will be generated in the DID document.
-This verification method type is defined here:
+with a type of `ConditionalProof2022` MUST be generated in the DID document.
+This verification method type is defined [here](https://w3c-ccg.github.io/verifiable-conditions/).
-https://w3c-ccg.github.io/verifiable-conditions/ (TODO: add proper references).

-It is constructed according to the following rules:
+1. It is constructed according to the following rules:

-* The `id` property of the verification method MUST be a relative DID URL and use the AID as the value of the fragment component, e.g., `"id": "#<aid>"`.
+    1. The `id` property of the verification method MUST be a relative DID URL and use the AID as the value of the fragment component, e.g., `"id": "#<aid>"`.

-* The `controller` property of the verification method MUST be the value of the `id` property of the DID document.
+    1. The `controller` property of the verification method MUST be the value of the `id` property of the DID document.
 (Does the method spec need to specify this?)

-* If the value of the `kt` field is a string containing a number that is greater than 1:
+    1. If the value of the `kt` field is a string containing a number that is greater than 1:

-    * The `threshold` property of the verification method MUST be the integer value of the `kt` field in the current key state.
+        1. The `threshold` property of the verification method MUST be the integer value of the `kt` field in the current key state.
-    * The `conditionThreshold` property of the verification method MUST contain an array.
-For each key listed in the array value of the `k` field in the
+        1. The `conditionThreshold` property of the verification method MUST contain an array.
+For each key listed in the array value of the `k` field in the key state:
-      key state:
-      * The relative DID URL corresponding to the key MUST be added to the array value of the `conditionThreshold` property.
+            1. The relative DID URL corresponding to the key MUST be added to the array value of the `conditionThreshold` property.

 For example, a KERI AID with only the following inception event in its KEL: